Dave Castilloux

-Dave Castilloux (June 4, 1916 – March 8, 1994) was a Canadian former professional featherweight, welterweight, and lightweight boxer who won Canadian titles in three weight classes.
+Dave Castilloux (June 4, 1916 – March 8, 1994) was a Canadian professional featherweight, welterweight, and lightweight boxer who won Canadian titles in three weight classes.

 Early life

 Dave Castilloux was born on June 4, 1916, in Hope Town, Quebec, Canada.

 Professional boxing career

 He turned professional in 1934, posting 11 wins, 2 losses, and 4 draws across 17 bouts in his first year alone.

 Castilloux left Winslow, Maine, in the mid-1930s, settling in Montreal in search of tougher opponents and better paydays.
 He debuted in Montreal against Frankie Martin at Delorimier Stadium in November 1935.
 Castilloux was embraced by Montreal fans as an adopted son of the city.
 His training in Montreal took place at a gym operated by Romeo St. Amand, who had previously held the Canadian flyweight championship.
 He was managed by Montreal's Raoul Godbout.

 At the Montreal Forum in November 1935, Castilloux fought Maxie Berger for the first time, falling short on the scorecards.